AfricaAnimalsAsiaEuropeReptilesTurtles

 European pond turtle, European pond terrapin (Emys orbicularis)

-An inconspicuous shelled reptile, which stands out with its unique habits, as it hibernates in the coldest and hottest months.
-Due to its small size and an interesting appearance, it becomes a hunting target, which has led to a considerable population reduction recently.
-The only turtle living naturally in Poland.
+An inconspicuous shelled reptile, which stands out with its unique habits, as it hibernates during the coldest and hottest months.
+Due to its small size and interesting appearance, it has become a hunting target, which has led to a considerable population reduction in recent years.
+It is the only turtle species living naturally in Poland.

 Classification